Rugged and Portable

 Waterproofing and Sealing

-Our ability to produce reliable seals in the context of real-world manufacturing constraints has evolved into a sub-specialty, and we get excited about these types of challenges.
+Our ability to provide services that produce reliable seals in the context of real-world manufacturing constraints has evolved into a sub-specialty, and we get excited about these types of challenges.

 Over the past 55 years, we’ve had many opportunities to develop expertise for protecting batteries, motors, and other electromechanical components from humidity, water, salt-water and related corrosion, dust, etc., while addressing the challenges of internal audible alarms, moving buttons, condensing humidity, and product submersion.